1919

 The Birth of a Team

-September 14 – Packers played their first game, which was held at Hagemeister Park.
-The team went on to finish with a 10-1 record that season.
+The Packers played their first game, which was held at Hagemeister Park.
+The team went on to finish the season with a 10-1 record.

 1921